jgorset/fandjango/README.md

 ## About

-Fandjango is a Python library that makes it easier to make Facebook canvas applications powered by Django.
+Fandjango makes it easy to write Facebook applications powered by Django.

+easier to write Facebook canvas applications powered by Django.

 ## Requirements